Kabeer6568/Kabeer6568/README.md

 # Hi, I'm Kabeer

-I like building things on the web — sometimes clean, sometimes messy, but always improving.
+I like building things on the web, sometimes clean, sometimes messy, but always improving.

 Started with WordPress & Shopify, now exploring deeper into how things actually work behind the scenes.